kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(ii\) The flight termination system, except for all ordnance initiation devices, must undergo the test in its final onboard launch vehicle configuration;

-\(iii\) The test must use a destruct initiator simulator that satisfies §417.307(h) in place of each flight initiator to demonstrate that the command destruct and inadvertent separation destruct systems deliver the required energy to initiate the flight termination system ordnance;
+\(iii\) The test must use a destruct initiator simulator that satisfies [[Volume 4/C Licensing/0417 Launch safety.md#§417.307   Support systems.|§417.307]](h) in place of each flight initiator to demonstrate that the command destruct and inadvertent separation destruct systems deliver the required energy to initiate the flight termination system ordnance;

 \(iv\) The flight termination system must undergo the test while powered by the batteries that the launch vehicle will use for flight.
 A flight termination system battery must not undergo recharging at any time during or after the end-to-end test.
 If the battery is recharged at any time before flight the system must undergo the end-to-end test again;